caiogevegir/break-game/README.md

 ## References

-I followed this tutorial on [101Computing](https://www.101computing.net/breakout-tutorial-using-pygame-getting-started/) and used customized assets.
+I followed this tutorial on [101Computing](https://www.101computing.net/breakout-tutorial-using-pygame-getting-started/) and made some improvements such as organization and custom assets.